-Except as described herein, no party to the transaction described in this prospectus is required by the transaction documents, or intends, to take or refrain from taking any action with regard to such transaction in a manner prescribed or contemplated by the SR Rules, or to take any action for purposes of, or in connection with, facilitating or enabling compliance by any person with any applicable Investor Requirements (as defined under "Legal Investment-Requirements for Certain EU and UK

-Regulated Persons and Affiliates" below) or any corresponding national measures that may be relevant.
+Except as described herein, no party to the transaction described in this prospectus is required by the transaction documents, or intends, to take or refrain from taking any action with regard to such transaction in a manner prescribed or contemplated by the SR Rules, or to take any action for purposes of, or in connection with, facilitating or enabling compliance by any person with any applicable Investor Requirements (as defined under "Legal Investment-Requirements for Certain EU and UK Regulated Persons and Affiliates" below) and/or any corresponding national measures that may be relevant.

-Any failure by an Affected Investor to comply with the applicable Investor Requirements with respect to an investment in the offered notes may result in the imposition of a penalty regulatory capital charge on that investment or of other regulatory sanctions by the competent authority of such Affected Investor.
-The SR Rules and any other changes to the regulation or regulatory treatment of the notes for some or all investors may negatively impact the regulatory position of noteholders or prospective investors and have an adverse impact on the value and liquidity of the notes.
+Any failure by an Affected Investor (as defined under "Legal Investment-Requirements for Certain EU and UK Regulated Persons and Affiliates" below) to comply with the applicable Investor Requirements with respect to an investment in the offered notes may result in the imposition of a penalty regulatory capital charge on that investment or of other regulatory sanctions by the competent authority of such Affected Investor.
+The SR Rules and any other changes to the regulation or regulatory treatment of the notes for some or all investors may negatively impact the regulatory position of noteholders or prospective investors and may have an adverse impact on the value and liquidity of the offered notes.

-Each prospective investor that is an Affected Investor is required to independently assess and determine whether the agreement by SC to retain an economic interest as described above and the information provided in this prospectus generally, or otherwise to be provided to noteholders, are or will be sufficient for the purposes of such prospective investor's compliance with any applicable Investor Requirements and any corresponding national measures that may be relevant.
+Each prospective investor that is an Affected Investor is required to independently assess and determine whether the agreement by SC to retain an economic interest as described above and the information provided in this prospectus generally, or otherwise to be provided to noteholders, are or will be sufficient for the purposes of such prospective investor's compliance with any applicable Investor Requirements and/or any corresponding national measures that may be relevant.
+Prospective investors that are Affected Investors should be aware that the interpretation of the applicable investor requirements remains uncertain and that supervisory authorities and national regulators may have different views of how the applicable investor requirements should be interpreted, and those views are still evolving.